shekharsorot/aks-labs-fork/workshops/advanced-aks/workshop.md

 pod "mysql-client" deleted
 ```

-The output obtained contains the values entered before the failover and observed in **Checkpoint 3**.This shows that the database and table entries in the MySQL Server was replicated and persisted across the failover of `mysql-0` pod.
+The output obtained contains the values entered before the failover and observed in **Checkpoint 3**.This shows that the database and table entries in the MySQL Server were replicated and persisted across the failover of `mysql-0` pod.
 The output also demonstrates that, newer entries were successfully appended on the newly spawned mysql server application.

 #### Summary